-Use ASIC’s Money Smart mortgage calculator to work out how much you can afford to borrow.
+Use the Westpac mortgage calculator to work out how much you can afford to borrow.

 The costs of buying a home can include stamp duty for the property transfer and for the registration of your mortgage.

-A mortgage is a legal agreement between you and a lender that enables you to purchase a property without paying the entire value of the property upfront.
-The value of the property is used by the lender to secure the mortgage, and over time you’ll repay the loan, plus interest, until you eventually own the property outright.
+A mortgage is a legal agreement between you and a lender that enables you to purchase a property without paying the entire cost of the property upfront.
+The value of the property is used by the lender to secure the mortgage and, over time, you’ll repay the loan, plus interest, until you eventually own the property outright.

 Once you know your home loan borrowing power you'll have a better idea of what your next step will be.
 You’ll know the type of home you can afford and possible locations.

 Financial advice could help you achieve your real estate goals.
-It can provide the assurance that your financial plans such as buying a first home to live in or buying an investment property are achievable.
+It can provide the comfort that your financial plans are achievable.
 If you’re not on track, financial advice can help steady the ship and get the right strategies in place to help you achieve your property goals.